 Mount Jefferson, Mount Washington, Mountain Lakes, Oregon Islands,

 Strawberry Mountain, Three Arch Rocks, and Three Sisters Wilderness

 areas.
 Measureable increase in turbidity is measured as visible

 Operators of dredges who are ineligible for coverage

 under this NPDES 700PM permit may apply for an individual NPDES permit.

 You may also need a

 general authorization or removal-fill permit from the Oregon Department

-of State Lands (DSL) in addition to DEQ's NPDES 700-PM permit.
+of State Lands in addition to DEQ's 700PM permit.
 DSL's Recreational & Small-scale Placer Mining web page has both

 permitting and Essential Salmon Habitat and Scenic Waterways